Easy Vegan Spinach Naan for Toddlers & Families

 - Make mini spinach naan for toddlers or lunchboxes

-Fill the spinach naan with mashed beans, avocado, tofu scramble, or soft roasted vegetables for an easy toddler-friendly wrap.
+- Use as a wrap — Fill with mashed beans, avocado, tofu scramble, or roasted vegetables.

 Storage